clemsonMakerspace/admin/meeting-minutes/Spring-2018/2018-02-01_team_meeting.md

 ## Training matrix (5 minutes)
 - Everyone has everything completed except the Othermill training.
-  - Need to be certified as soon as possible.
+  - Need to be certified as soon as possible (2018-02-07).
     - Yan-Jing: Help new interns that haven't completed the hands on training.

 ## Purchases (8 minutes)